|

 often Nic will take a shard of a pot from the winter grass and will be

-inspired with new theories.
+inspired with new ideas.
 Shards are excellent recorders of the fire,

 as Nic doesn`t get distracted by the form of the pot and is able to read